Illegal Moneylenders in Singapore: A Threat Closer Than You Think

 c.
 Advertisements placed within the approved place of business, or on the exterior side of the wall, door, shutter, gate or window of the approved place of business.

-The number of people responding to them is very concerning and we have tried to do our civic duty by reporting them to Facebook, Telegram and the police.
-But they are appearing as fast as being taken down.
+The number of people engaging with these posts is deeply concerning.
+We’ve tried to do our part by reporting these groups and websites to Facebook, Telegram, and the police, but they often reappear just as quickly as they’re taken down.

-Licensed moneylenders, on the other hand, must adhere to strict laws regarding how they word their contracts and ensure that borrowers have a clear understanding of the terms of the loan.
+Licensed moneylenders, which operates very differently from loansharks and which we share more about in this article, must on the other hand, adhere to strict laws regarding how they word their contracts and ensure that borrowers have a clear understanding of the terms of the loan.

 --